 There have been brain scans on fibromyalgia patients that have shown atrophy in specific areas on the brain.
-Does this suggest premature aging of the brain?
+Does this suggest premature ageing of the brain?
 We have to remember that these are not long term studies.
 They cannot determine for example if these areas were smaller to begin with which mean they would be more of a risk factor than an indication those areas are shrinking in size.
-Secondly they do not know the cause of the atrophy in the area.
+Secondly, they do not know the cause of the atrophy in the area.
 It is seen in other conditions just different locations of the brain.
 Stress and pain seem to be common factors but what neurotransmitters or mechanisms are causing the atrophy to occurs?
 Thirdly they do not know the rate of change over time.
 They have not taken individuals and looked at their brain changing over time and looked at how they are functioning.
 However, what it does tell us is what areas are being affected by FM and where the symptoms of FM are coming from and this is quite important for future research.
 They are looking to the brain.
 Studying it and seeing the differences and what effects that has.

 The game plan

-The study: Accelerated Brain Gray Matter Loss in Fibromyalgia Patients: Premature Aging of the Brain
+The study: Accelerated Brain Gray Matter Loss in Fibromyalgia Patients: Premature Aging of the Brain?

 The study included ten patients with fibromyalgia and ten healthy subjects of a similar age.
-It excluded smokers, use of recreational drugs, alcohol consumption over three times a week, pregnancy, and any major medical, neurological and psychiatric conditions such as depression.
+It excluded smokers, the use of recreational drugs, alcohol consumption over three times a week, pregnancy, and any major medical, neurological and psychiatric conditions such as depression.
 The FM subjects were not taking anticonvulsants or antidepressant treatment for their condition.

-Clearly this study shows fibromyalgia patients have grey matter atrophy that is more than three times the age matched controls.
+Clearly, this study shows fibromyalgia patients have grey matter atrophy that is more than three times the age-matched controls.
 If this were the only study we might be inclined to say it was too small to be demonstrative but it is not alone in its conclusions.

 It is a structural change that seems to be a response to how the brain is responding to chronic pain and stress.
-There are a many conditions (lower back pain, chronic fatigue syndrome) showing similar results but affecting different areas of the brain.
-What areas atrophy might help determine what the different symptoms we see in these conditions and it might even lead researchers to the mechanism behind the atrophy.
+There are many conditions (lower back pain, chronic fatigue syndrome) showing similar results but affecting different areas of the brain.
+What areas atrophy might help determine the different symptoms we see in these conditions and it might even lead researchers to the mechanism behind the atrophy.
 Researchers in this study

 suggest a possible explanation might be “excitotoxicity and/or exposure to inflammation-related agents, such as cytokines.”